wesselvanree/js-keyboard-event/README.md

 A tool for quickly getting the javascript `keydown`-event properties.
 This tool is meant for developers who want to for example add keyboard shortcuts to their webapp.

-Visit [the webpage](https://wesselvanree.github.io/js-keydown-event/) to use this tool.
+Visit [this webpage](https://wesselvanree.github.io/js-keydown-event/) to use this tool.

 ## How to Create Keyboard Shortcuts